|

 Thursday 25 September 12:23:52 CDT 1758821032

 Psychopharmaceuticals, also known as psychotropic or psychoactive drugs, are chemical substances that affect a person's mental state by altering the brain's neurochemistry.
 These medications are primarily used to treat mental health conditions like depression, anxiety, bipolar disorder, and by targeting and modifying the activity of neurotransmitters such as serotonin, dopamine, and norepinephrine.
-Psychopharmaceuticals is a big and unwieldy word so I'll refer them here as psychomeds whether of not it's a legitimate word.
+Psychopharmaceuticals is a big and unwieldy word so I'll refer them here as psychomeds whether or not it's a legitimate word.
 The short story is that they use your nervous system to do things to your mind like making you less of some kind of crazy or other.
 The depression and anxiety and schizophrenia and all that stuff.
 So if a person is behaving irrationally or abnormally to the degree that said person - avoiding sexist pronouns here - may be a danger to the person's self or the life or health or property of other people (or said person's own mortal existence) it might be deemed advisable by some to administer some chemicals to mitigate that behavior.
 Are you with me so far?
 Some people might go to a doctor - the mental type - and relate concerns that the mental type doctor believes indicate some sort of mental illness and can be fixed with some pills.
 I've known two or three of such people and they took prescribed drugs and whether or not it helped I couldn't tell - they didn't seem to be having serious problems to begin with but I wasn't inside their heads.
 That doesn't include the numerous people I knew years ago who had prescriptions for tranquilizers - Valium was popular back in the 1980s and working in an office there were a lot of women taking them.
 One day one of them gave me a Valium and I don't remember the rest of the day.
-One of the people I knew who voluntarily took medications prescribed for whatever the doctor believed she had didn't fare as well as the others and one who involuntarily took them didn't.
-I'm another one who involuntarily (and unknowingly) took them but more on that later.
+One of the people I knew who voluntarily took medications prescribed for whatever the doctor believed she had didn't fare as well as the others and one who involuntarily took them barely survived - that would be me.
 Alisyn is not her real name but the rest of this is factual.
 Alisyn was an only child of two adoring parents who were really nice people.
 They were wealthy and while not billionaires could have and give their daughter anything she wanted.
 For all that she was one of the nicest people I have ever known.
 Her parents owned - among other things - the majority of a small community bank and she worked at the bank.
 As it happens I knew a good bit about banks and the people who owned them and it was not uncommon for children of whole or majority owners to work at the bank.
 In some cases it was the common nepo job but some of them were exceptions and Alisyn was one.
 As a lowly combination of systems analyst and systems engineer - well paid to be sure - I wasn't at her level of society but she treated all people the same - whether bank employees or customers of vendor reps.
 I was in the bank frequently and spent some time with her on every occasion.
 Until later.
 Later my visits were less frequent and occasionally she was absent from work - in rehab.
 I learned that she had been taking medications for some time and her behavior had become erratic and disruptive and she had to take time off to recover.
 To attenuate a lengthy narrative her absences from work became more frequent and the number of pills increased.
 One of the last times I saw her she had a pill case with eight different pills and she told me how many times she took each one.
 Eventually she was never there when I visited and a couple of years later I learned of her death at forty-six.
 That was fifteen years ago this past July.
 Her death was ruled accidental but having having a dozen or so prescription drugs in you is hardly an accident.
 Doctors may be prosecuted for prescribing drugs keep rich people on an even keel and they eventually OD but prescribing mind-altering drugs that can do more damage is something they are never held accountable for.
+That was over thirty years ago and what we didn't realize was that the first indications of "mental illness" often occur after a person visits a therapist for some real or perceived problem and is given a prescription for psychomeds.
+The psychomeds alter the person's behavior to the degree that his/her associated suggest treatment is needed and whether that person voluntarily (as Alysin did the first few times) or involuntarily (that was later when her behavior became a threat to her safety or that of others) and each time she got more pills.
+That first pill became two and three and so on.
+In a recent case of a young woman killing her three children before attempting suicide she was taking twelve medications.
+A half dozen had me completely dissociated from reality - while appearing relatively normal to observers.

 Before I tell you what happened to me let me explain in non-medical lingo what these things do.
 Before my career was cut short (I had forty years in so know a bit) I was a